sogeuni/contents/abs/beyond-the-basic/internal-variables.md

 Current user's user identification number, as recorded in [[files#^DATAFILESREF1|/etc/passwd]]

-This is the current user's real id, even if she has temporarily assumed another identity through [[system#^SUREF|su]]. $UID is a readonly variable, not subject to change from the command line or within a script, and is the counterpart to the [[system#^IDREF|id]] builtin.
+This is the current user's real id, even if she has temporarily assumed another identity through [[system-and-administrative-commands#^SUREF|su]]. $UID is a readonly variable, not subject to change from the command line or within a script, and is the counterpart to the [[system-and-administrative-commands#^IDREF|id]] builtin.

 **Example 9-5.
 Am I root?**